-The pterygium is removed from the outer layers of the eye, leaving a bare surface
+Step 1: the pterygium is removed from the outer layers of the eye, leaving a bare surface.

-Conjunctival graft.
-A graft of normal conjunctiva is then taken from the surface of the eye
+Step 2: a graft of normal conjunctiva is then taken from the surface of the eye.

-The conjunctival graft is stitched into place to cover the bare area of the sclera

-The donor site usually heals over several days without problems

-The bare corneal surface usually heals in 24 to 48 hours
+Step 3a: the conjunctival graft is stitched into place to cover the bare area of the sclera.
+Step 3b: the donor site usually heals over several days without problems.
+Step 3c: the bare corneal surface usually heals in 24 to 48 hours.